 - A list of privileged account users is maintained by each system owner.

-- Privileged accounts must be controlled and accountable.
+- privileged accounts are controlled and accountable

 - Users of privileged accounts must ensure the security of the account and access, and that any risk is identified and reported.

-Deactivation and Expiration of Access
+Deactivation and expiration of access

 - The University is responsible for establishing and managing life cycles of user accounts for authorised users.